alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 It's invariant, unfortunately.
 I wish I could make it contravariant but the Scala compiler cannot properly resolve contravariant implicits.
 But there's a hope, the feature is [in the Dotty's roadmap][dotty-roadmap] which is great!

 By default, it provides a generic implementation of the `MurmurHash3` hashing algorithm which is the best general purpose hashing algorithm.
 I've implemented the algorithm in Scala and it turned out to be faster than Guava's, Algebird's or Cassandra's one. _(I hope I didn't make any mistakes :grinning:)_
 Out of the box, the library provides implementations for `Long`, `String` and `Array[Byte]` types.
-As a bonus, there's the 128 bit version of it for unlimited uniqueness :smile:
+As a bonus, there's the 128-bit version of it for unlimited uniqueness :smile:

 #### Zero-allocation

 This Bloom filter implementation doesn't allocate any object.
 The code is heavily optimized.
-Also there were few unsafe tricks implemented to achieve that.
-Here's the implementation for the `String` type:
+I plan to write a separate post about the optimizations.
+Stay tuned :bowtie: Also there's few unsafe tricks implemented to achieve that.
+Here's the implementation of the `CanGenerateHashFrom` trait for the `String` type:

 ```scala
 implicit object CanGenerateHashFromString extends CanGenerateHashFrom[String] {